anaa-madrid/neuroevolution-gymnasium/README.md

 ## Running the neuroevolution

-The file lunarlander_salga.py is designed to be executed by SALGA.
+The file `lunarlander_salga.py` is intended to be executed using **SALGA (Simple Adaptive Learning Genetic Algorithm)**.

-It defines:
+This script defines:
--The neural controller (perceptron)
--The chromosome representation
+- The chromosome representation (perceptron weights and biases)
--The fitness function used by SALGA

-SALGA automatically searches for the optimal chromosome by repeatedly evaluating candidate solutions using the defined fitness function.
+- The neural controller architecture
+- The fitness function, which evaluates each chromosome by running a full episode of the `LunarLander-v2` environment and measuring the accumulated reward

+When executed with SALGA, the algorithm automatically evolves a population of chromosomes in order to maximize the fitness score.
+After the evolutionary process finishes, the best chromosome found is printed and can be manually copied into the notebook to evaluate and visualize the resulting agent behavior.

+During evolution, environment rendering is disabled to improve performance.
+Visualization is performed separately in the notebook using the obtained chromosome.

 ---